Safiya-168/task1/README.md

-# GUI of Scara Robot
+# GUI for Scara Robot